tdilauro/Simplified-wiki/Product-Story-Intake.md

 #####Confirmation Criteria
 * The App can be installed on an iPhone
 * The App can be installed on an Android
-* The App can be installed on Windows Phone"
+* The App can be installed on Windows Phone
 ***

+### [Use the App on my Tablet]
+* The App appropriately uses the screen real-estate
+* The App adjust the views as necessary to not require pixilation
+* The Can render content without formatting issues
+* The App can be installed on iOS
+* The App can be Installed on Android (TBD)
+* The App can be Installed on Windows Tablet (TBD)

 ### [Create and account using my email credentials/Don't have enter information again]
-_SUMMARY DESCRIPTION_:This allows users to sign up for the app using their etablish credentials for email or social network like Facebook, Google or Yahoo.
+_SUMMARY DESCRIPTION_:This allows users to sign up for the app using their establish credentials for email or social network like Facebook, Google or Yahoo.
 This also allows app to capture data needed for library card registration.
 #####Confirmation Criteria
 * The App can use Oauth2.0 or OpenID for GMAIL
 * The App can use SOAP for MSN (?)